 The broad repricing environment has helped to skim off much of the market’s froth.
 Of note, every major CRE sector has been affected by the recalibration in valuations, despite notable differences in underlying market dynamics and outlook.

 For example, consider offices versus apartments.
 Both sectors have experienced meaningful pricing pullbacks relative to their market fundamentals.
-Spot prices for the former have fallen by an average -32% from their pre-pandemic peak2 and continue to face significant headwinds as the market has been forced to adjust to lower demand resulting from the rise in remote and hybrid workplace models and general shifts away from large urban centers.
-Office vacancy rates are at all-time highs.
-In contrast, the spot market for residential apartment building values is down an average 29% from its 2021 peak,2 even though rents are up an average 5% over the same period, amidst historically low vacancies.
-Further, a waning apartment construction pipeline should maintain upward pressure on rents over the long term.
-For apartment prices to fall so significantly in the face of such strong fundamentals now represents an outstanding buying opportunity.
+Spot prices for the former have fallen by 37% from their pre-pandemic peak2 and continue to face significant headwinds.
+The market is still adjusting to lower demand as a result of increased acceptance of remote and hybrid workplace models as well as a general shift away from large urban centers.
+As a result, office vacancy rates are at all-time highs and still climbing.3 In contrast, the spot market for residential apartment building values is down 26% from its 2021 peak,4 even though rents have remained resilient, staying positive over the past two years despite elevated supply.
+Further, a waning apartment construction pipeline should maintain upward pressure on rents in the short to mid-term.
+We believe this sharp drop in apartment prices in the face of such strong fundamentals, represents an outstanding buying opportunity.

 Additionally, we believe it can be beneficial to approach CRE investing with an appreciation of the potential growth opportunities offered by the changing ways people use real estate today compared to years past.
 How we consume, work and live have all fundamentally transformed.

 Housing demand is being driven by changes in lifestyle preferences and demographic trends, including the aging of the U.S. population.
 Working patterns continue to undergo tremendous change as flexible arrangements become embedded.
-The acceleration of e-commerce has changed not just how people shop for almost everything but also has created significant demand for fast and convenient transport and delivery of these goods and services.
-While many of the megatrends driving these changes had emerged long before the COVID-19 pandemic, the crisis certainly accelerated momentum – as well as the real estate opportunities poised to benefit from them.
+The acceleration of e-commerce has changed not just how people shop, but has also created significant demand for fast and economical delivery of these goods and services.
+While many of the megatrends driving these changes emerged long before the COVID-19 pandemic, the crisis certainly accelerated momentum – as well as the real estate opportunities poised to benefit from them.

 Specific market segment beneficiaries